anamkhanbd/anamkhanbd/README.md

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on Google
-- 💬 Ask me about Fontend Development and Web Development
+- 💬 Ask me about Frontend Development and Web Development